-A. Acoustic Assessment Minimum 3 metre tall acoustic berms shall be constructed in the locations shown on the plan view.
-The acoustic berms shall be constructed during site preparation and prior to extraction.
-3. The primary crusher shall stay within 30 metres of the working face to maximize shielding effect of the quarry terrain.
-4. Material extracted from the South Extraction Area shall be processed in the Mid Extraction Area.
-5. While processing in Phase 4, the licensee shall maintain an 8 metre tall barrier at a radius of 40 metres to the southeast of the processing plant's secondary crushers (see plan view for location).
+- 1. Minimum 3 metre tall acoustic berms shall be constructed in the locations shown on the plan view. - 2.
+The acoustic berms shall be constructed during site preparation and prior to extraction. - 3.
+The primary crusher shall stay within 30 metres of the working face to maximize shielding effect of the quarry terrain, except when extraction is in the South Extraction Areas as per note A.4 below. - 4.
+Material extracted from the South Extraction Area shall be processed in the Mid Extraction Area. - 5.
+While processing in Phase 4, the licensee shall maintain an 8 metre tall barrier at a radius of 40 metres to the southeast of the processing plant's secondary crushers (see plan view for location).
 The barrier can be material stockpiles, noise walls, or a combination of both.
-The barrier shall extend long enough to shield receptors R4 and R5 (see plan view) from the secondary crushers.
-6. All construction equipment shall meet the sound emission standards defined in MECP Publication NPC-115.
-7. The following best practice measures shall be undertaken to minimize the potential for construction noise impacts related to site preparation, berm creation and rehabilitation but not related to extraction and processing activities: a.
+The barrier shall extend long enough to shield receptors R4 and R5 (see plan view) from the secondary crushers. - 6.
+All construction equipment shall meet the sound emission standards defined in MECP Publication NPC-115. - 7.
+The following best practice measures shall be undertaken to minimize the potential for construction noise impacts related to site preparation, berm creation and rehabilitation but not related to extraction and processing activities: - a.
 Construction will be limited to time periods allowed by the City's applicable by-laws.
-If construction activities are required outside of these hours, the licensee will seek permits / exemptions directly from the City in advance. b.
-All internal combustion engines will be fitted with appropriate muffler systems. c.
-The licensee's operating procedures will contain a provision that any initial complaint will trigger verification that the general noise control measures agreed to on this Plan are in effect. d.
-In the presence of persistent noise complaints, all construction equipment will be verified to comply with MECP's NPC-115 guidelines. e.
+If construction activities are required outside of these hours, the licensee will seek permits / exemptions directly from the City in advance. - b.
+All internal combustion engines will be fitted with appropriate muffler systems. - c.
+The licensee's operating procedures will contain a provision that any initial complaint will trigger verification that the general noise control measures agreed to on this Plan are in effect. - d.
+In the presence of persistent noise complaints, all construction equipment will be verified to comply with MECP's NPC-115 guidelines. - e.
 In the event of verified noise complaints, alternative noise control measures may be required where reasonably available.
 In selecting appropriate noise control and mitigation measures, consideration will be given to the technical, administrative and economic feasibility of the various alternatives.

-B. Air Quality 1.
-The licensee shall apply water or another provincially approved dust suppressant to internal haul roads and processing areas, as necessary to mitigate dust.
-Processing equipment shall be equipped with dust suppressing or collection devices, where the equipment creates dust and is operating within 300 metres of an air quality sensitive receptor (as set out in the Air Quality Impact The licensee shall obtain an environmental compliance approval under the Environmental Protection Act where control measures specified in the BMPP can be reduced accordingly, provided dust remains mitigated on site.
+B. Air Quality

+1. The licensee shall apply water or another provincially approved dust suppressant to internal haul roads and processing areas, as necessary to mitigate dust.